mhasanmhasan/from-bash-to-go-part-ii/README.md

 ### Nil argument

-But the PrintTo function needs an argument.
-So maybe we can use the approach that's used by the http.ListenAndServe function.
-We use `nil` to indicate we want the default behaviour:
+But the `PrintTo` function *must* have an argument when called.
+So maybe we can use the approach that's used by the `http.ListenAndServe` standard library function; we use `nil` to indicate we want the default behaviour:

 ```go
 // hello/3/hello.go